 Data Analysis

-For medication history, simple descriptive statistics were generated to calculate the percentage of medication records which were accurately present in both EHR and eSource (concordant), not present in EHR (incompleteness), present in EHR but not present in source (irrelevancy), and present with substantial modifications (inaccuracy).
+For medication history, simple descriptive statistics were generated to calculate the percentage of medication records that were accurately recorded present in both the EHR and the eSource (concordant), not present in the EHR (incompleteness), present in the EHR but not present in source (irrelevancy), and present with substantial modifications (inaccuracy).
 Simple statistical analyses were also used to calculate the average number of medication records per subject that were concordant, incomplete, irrelevant, and inaccurate.

-For medical problem lists, simple descriptive statistics were generated to calculate the percentage of medical problem records in source which were accurately present in both EHR and eSource (concordant), not present in EHR (incompleteness), present in EHR but not in source (irrelevancy), and discordant records (inaccuracy).
+For medical problem lists, simple descriptive statistics were generated to calculate the percentage of medical problem records in source that were accurately present in both EHR and eSource (concordant), not present in EHR (incompleteness), present in EHR but not in source (irrelevancy), and discordant records (inaccuracy).
 Simple statistical analyses were also used to calculate the average number of medical problem records per subject that were concordant, incomplete, irrelevant, and inaccurate.

 For our secondary endpoint, we calculated the percentage of concordant medical problem records that still required mapping as well as the average number of allowed medical problem records per subject.
-These statistics served as a measure for how much PI intervention—even in concordant EHRs—was required in order to adjust EHR terminology to study-appropriate verbiage.
+These statistics served as a measure for how much PI intervention, even in concordant EHRs, was required to adjust EHR terminology to study-appropriate terminology.

 Results